Mato1111/archguide/Docs/Installing Packages.md

 ## System Packages
 System packages, or just packages, are the main way that apps, drivers, and utilities are installed on a Linux system.
 Arch Linux uses `pacman` as it's package manager.
-I will be using `paru` to install packagns through pacman.
+I will be using `paru` to install packages through pacman.

 For example: `paru vivaldi` will search for packages with a name or description containing "Vivaldi."
 You can then select then which package you want by typing in the number(s) next to the name(s) and hitting enter. <br/>